rihannas/airbnb-clone-project/README.md

   - **Monitors and optimizes performance:**
     - Analyzes and tunes queries, indexes, and system configurations.
     - Tracks database health and resolves performance bottlenecks.

+## ⚙️ Technology Stack

+- **Django**
+  A high-level Python web framework used for building the RESTful API.

+- **Django REST Framework (DRF)**
+  Provides powerful tools for creating and managing RESTful APIs.

+- **PostgreSQL**
+  A robust relational database used for structured data storage.

+- **GraphQL**
+  Enables flexible and efficient querying of data.

+- **Celery**
+  Handles asynchronous tasks such as sending notifications or processing background jobs.

+- **Redis**
+  In-memory data store used for caching and session management.

+- **Docker**
+  Ensures consistent development and deployment using containerization.

+- **CI/CD Pipelines**
+  Automates testing and deployment of code changes for faster and safer releases.